 Practical (lab) training is compulsory and includes two short practical reports that have to meet defined standards.
 Weekly group discussion/presentation also forms a mandatory skills training and can be rewarded with a maximum of 0.5 bonus point for the final examination (valid during the 3 exams of this course year).
 The final exam is computer based and comprises 90 multiple choice questions that cover the theoretical and practical learning outcomes of the course.
 A minimum mark of 5.5 is required.

-Brightspace environment is created with specific literature, ICT modules, movies and PowerPoint presentations of the lectures.
+A Brightspace environment is available with specific literature, ICT modules, movies and PowerPoint presentations of the lectures.

 |BML||Molecular Life Sciences||BSc||2MO|